tinydance/DanceRevolutioNN/README.md

 ### Citation
-If you find this work useful for your research, please cite the following paper, thanks :-)
+If you find this work useful for your research, please cite the following paper :-)
 ```
 @article{huang2020dance,
   title={Dance Revolution: Long Sequence Dance Generation with Music via Curriculum Learning},